elfhosted/docs.elfhosted.com/docs/how-to/earn-elfpoints.md

 ### Earn for every referral

-Every time you use our [pay-it-forward referral system](https://store.elfhosted.com/pay-it-forward/), you [earn ElfPoints](https://store.elfhosted.com/my-account/elfpoints/), when your referrees click, register, or spend.
+Every time you use our [referral system](https://store.elfhosted.com/referral/), you [earn ElfPoints](https://store.elfhosted.com/my-account/elfpoints/), when your referrees click, register, or spend.

 ### Earn for being awesome!